 TRANSPORT (from and to Rio de Janeiro)

 On the morning of the 22nd of December, the driver was already waiting for us outside and helped us with the luggage.
 He was very punctual, and the car was clean.
-On top of that, he brought a car seat for my daughter, which was much appreciated.
+He brought a car seat for Thea, which was much appreciated and honestly a relief – always check in advance whether private transfers include car seats when traveling with toddlers in Brazil.

 At 12 pm, after a 3-hour ride, we arrived at Praia de Conceição de Jacareí, from where we took the fast boat to Abraão, the main port of Ilha Grande.